 In this intermediate python tutorial series, this time we will be learning about Python Generator, syntax, and how python generators are used to create an iterator object.

-To understand Python Generators you should have basic knowledge of python, its syntax and also the behaviour of functions in python.
+To understand Python Generators you should have basic knowledge of python, its syntax, and also the behavior of functions in python.

 Generators in Python

 A Generator in Python is a sequence creation object i.e iterator.
 The Generated Iterator can contain a huge sequence.